 The ship industry has relied on empirical models to predict vibration and sound pressure throughout a vessel for many years.
 This method has proven useful when the ship to be studied is built of similar material, has similar general arrangement plan and has conventional sources as the numerous ships used to build the empirical models.
 Furthermore, some shipbuilding companies also used FEM to predict first few global modes of the ship and making sure the different sources would not excite the structure with the same frequencies to avoid major resonance problems.
 Another application of FEM is in the design of the engine foundation.
 A local FEM model of the engine foundation can be built and the input impedance at the location of the engine and gearbox attachment points can be computed and compared with the impedance of the mounting system.
 This process ensures a strong impedance mismatch and therefore limiting the amount of vibrational energy getting into the structure [1].
-Finally, local FEM models can be used to diagnose local resonance problems by visualizing the mode shapes of certain panels and stiffening or damping as required.
-One should remember that while stiffening a panel reduces vibration levels, it can significantly increase the sound radiated by the panel and care must be taken when stiffening so one does not create a new acoustic problem while trying to fix a vibration problem.
+Finally, local FEM models can be used to diagnose local resonance problems by visualizing the mode shapes of certain panels and stiffening or damping as required (Figure 1).